 After waking up, I went out but I was a bit disappointed that it was already dark around 4 pm, it’s unbelievable how early sunset is in Belgrade in November.
 I was starving so I found a nice restaurant with good reviews to have my first meal there.
 It was a chicken with vegetables dish and I must admit that it was alright but not outstanding by any means.
 However, I had my first shock when I was waiting for my food to arrive at the table and everyone was smoking indoors.
 I didn’t experience such a thing in any place I visited in the last 5 years or so.

-After the quick meal, I wanted to go to Sky Lounge in the Hilton hotel (it’s only a 5 minutes walk from my apartment) to meet a local friend of mine but unfortunately, we couldn’t find any table there so we changed the plans and went to another place in the same hotel called “Two Kings”.
+After the quick meal, I wanted to go to Sky Lounge in the Hilton hotel (it’s only a 5 minutes walk from my apartment) to meet a local friend of mine.
+Still, unfortunately, we couldn’t find any table there so we changed the plans and went to another place in the same hotel called “Two Kings”.
 It was a truly magnificent lounge but there was the same problem again, there were people smoking heavily next to us.
-My friend told me that this is common in Belgrade and I better get used to it.
+My friend told me this is common in Belgrade and I better get used to it.
 Honestly, it reminded me of Jordan about 20 years ago (where I studied at University) but even in Jordan, I don’t think that smoking indoors is allowed nowadays.

 Later in the evening, after walking around the city, we went to a nice restaurant called “Restoran Beograd”.
 It’s another wonderful restaurant there and everything I tried tasted great.
-Shopska Salad quickly became my favourite salad in Serbia and I highly recommend it.
+Shopska Salad quickly became my favourite salad in Serbia, and I highly recommend it.

 I had a nice walk in the center after dinner; it was a Saturday night and the streets were full of people.
 The city looked nice at night but unfortunately, I couldn’t go anywhere else as I was exhausted.